National Human Genome Research Institute (NHGRI)

 Objectives and Scope

-This NOFO will establish 4-6 gLHS clinical sites (CS) that will work with a coordinating center (CC) to form a gLHS Network that will share and develop current best practices for implementing, evaluating, refining, and re-implementing genomic medicine interventions.
+This NOFO will establish 1 gLHS coordinating center (CC) that will work with 4-6 clinical sites (CS ) to form a gLHS Network that will share and develop current best practices for implementing, evaluating, refining, and re-implementing genomic medicine interventions.
 The Network will identify 2-4 pilot implementation projects in the first year and implement and evaluate these projects in years 2-4.
 The Network will assess the impact of integration and implementation, using lessons learned to refine tools and resources for wider dissemination, in year 5.
-CS will be responsible for identifying and sharing within (and eventually beyond) the Network their best practices for genomic medicine integration.
+The CC will be responsible for coordinating sharing and implementation efforts across the sites through in-person meetings, conference calls, working groups, etc. It will also compile and organize selected best practices and methods (for example, for EHR integration, results reporting, decision support, provider education, community engagement) for broader distribution to a wide range of healthcare settings.

 Pilot implementation projects